ymdatta/ASE_Spring24_Project/CONTRIBUTE.md

 small percent of all the method calls.
 And if replace that with just a little case-ing-on-top, are things really much worse?

+## Lots of Small Functions

+More than five lines per function makes me nervous, less than three makes me smile.

+## Few globals

+_N-1_ globals is better than _N_.

 ## Lots of small apps

 Common tricks are stored in some file `lib.lua`, that everyone loads.